 The work and thought that must have gone into the show before even the first note was played is phenomenal.
 Here is a band who have an artistic vision that obviously reaches beyond the scope of most of their peers.
 The attention to detail is complete, right down to synchronised head movements, lights and positioning.
 One number in and already all other bands look inadequate and old fashioned in comparison.

 Following this, the band take to their instruments and the first song proper starts.
 Playing their new album in full for the first time, it is immediately apparent that Stealing Sheep do not take the easy road when it comes to their music.
 Nothing is straightforward here, there are no simple 4/4 rhythms or plodding basslines, everything sounds complicated in one way or another.
 It is almost as if each part is written separately and brought together via some kind of technomagick, but all instruments mesh together perfectly and the overall effect is a wash of sound that is more than the sum of its parts.

 It is not easy to see where Stealing Sheep take their influences.
-At points, they seem to occupy a strange hinterland mid-way between The Raincoats and Kraftwerk, between the past and a vision of the future.
+At points, they seem to occupy a strange hinterland mid-way between The Raincoats and Kraftwerk, between a version of the past and a vision of the future.
 Post punk does seem to be a strong influence, but they obviously have their eyes set on the future, on the road ahead.

 The three member’s harmonies are superb throughout the show, there is a huge amount of talent on stage.
 Drummer Lucy Mercer is hypnotic to watch as she makes her minimal drum kit sing and often take the lead in the music they make.
 Bassist Emily Lansley is ice queen cool, coaxing unconventional melodies and counter melodies out of her bass, while keyboard player Rebecca Hawley creates much of the melody and is the most animated member of the band, unable to resist dancing along to the music she makes.